Updated: September 8, 2022

 You may prefer not to have a visitation/viewing and funeral service and opt for a direct burial or cremation shortly after your loved one’s death.
 A funeral home, mortuary, or crematory will be involved to prepare your loved one’s body.

 Visitations, viewings, funerals, memorial services, and burials can be very expensive, typically between $1,500 and $20,000 depending on the level of services, your choice of casket, the number of ceremonies, venues, available amenities, and where you live.
 It is important to recognize that funeral homes, mortuaries, and crematoriums are all businesses and strive to make a profit in order to operate.
-You should be as skeptical of the directors as you would be of any salesperson.
+You should be as wary of the directors as you would be of any salesperson.

 It is not uncommon for these expenses to result in unpayable debt and even bankruptcy, so trying to save on cost and figuring out how to pay for them may be vital to you and your family.